awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateVPC.md

    + **Private subnet name:** `Tutorial Private 1`
    + **Instance type:** `t2.small`
 **Important**
-If you do not see the **Instance type** box in the console, click **Use a NAT instance instead**\.
+If you don't see the **Instance type** box in the console, choose **Use a NAT instance instead**\.
 This link is on the right\.
 **Note**
-If the t2\.small instance type is not listed, you can select a different instance type\.
+If the t2\.small instance type is not listed, you can choose a different instance type\.
    + **Key pair name:** `No key pair`
    + **Service endpoints:** Skip this field\.
    + **Enable DNS hostnames:** `Yes`